theoxylo/minecraft_mod_thx/README.txt

 ISSUES
 ------
-item not used in spawn zone still spawns helicopter descend, throttle not working lock altitude not working collision with own rockets rocket reload not triggered missile nose-dive (bomb?)
+* collision with own rockets
+* rocket reload not triggered

 CHANGELOG
 ---------
-v016: still for use with Minecraft and ModLoader 1.1.0
+v016: now for use with Minecraft and ModLoader 1.2.3, with ModLoaderMP 1.2.3v3
+v016: added manual rocket reload
+v016: added smoke and flame to indicate damge
+v016: added revert to item as alt exit (pilot attack/left click)
+v016: added rocket model and skin, please customize
+v016: added new skin with wireframe and enlarged HUD, please customize

 v015: now for use with Minecraft and ModLoader 1.1.0